nenuadrian/MSTanks/README.md

 ## Description

-Contains all the materials required to take part in the MS challenge for GUTS 2018.
+Contains all the materials required to take part in the MS challenge

 ## Contents